 As an NHS organisation we use personal and confidential information for a number of purposes.
 Please read the separate information under Website Privacy and Cookies for a summary of how we use information about you that we collect during your visit to this website.

-Hull and East Yorkshire Hospitals NHS Trust collects, stores and uses large amounts of personal data every day, such as medical records, personal records and computerised information.
+Hull University Teaching Hospitals NHS Trust collects, stores and uses large amounts of personal data every day, such as medical records, personal records and computerised information.
 This data is used by many people in the course of their work.

-This makes the Hull and East Yorkshire NHS Trust the Data Controller
+This makes the Hull University Teaching Hospitals NHS Trust the Data Controller

 Our registered address is Castle Hill Hospital, Cottingham, HU16 5JQ